siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-23-single-vs-multiple-categories-in-wordpress-for-seo-performance.md

 * Use custom taxonomies for specific needs

 Remember that while single categories might offer better performance and SEO benefits, the best approach for your site depends on your specific needs, content strategy, and audience behavior.
 Monitor your metrics carefully and be prepared to adjust your strategy based on real-world results.
-We tried to clarify the usage of categories in WordPress with this blog post.
+We tried to clarify the usage of categories in WordPress with This article.